Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Experiment One: Drifter-Distractor

 \subsection{Results with Introspective Learners}

 In this section we analyze the impact of different intrinsic rewards with introspective learners.
 We use LMS learners with Autostep, a step-size adaption method, to obtain introspective prediction learners.
-First let us recall how the step sizes for each LMS learner might change over time (see Figure \ref{fig:alphas} in Section \ref{isl} for reference), based on the errors generated by each of our three target types.
+First let us recall how the step-size parameter for each LMS learner might change over time (see Figure \ref{fig:alphas} in Section \ref{isl} for reference), based on the errors generated by each of our three target types.
 The high-variance targets are impossible to predict---even if the mean is stable---so the LMS learner will experience positive and negative errors.
-The Autostep algorithm will reduce the step size corresponding to these targets, allowing each LMS learner to mitigate the variance and converge to the correct prediction of zero.
+The Autostep algorithm will reduce the step-size parameter corresponding to these targets, allowing each LMS learner to mitigate the variance and converge to the correct prediction of zero.
 The constant target on the other hand is easy to predict.
-Autostep will keep the step size large because the errors will be of the same sign.
+Autostep will keep the step-size parameter large because the errors will be of the same sign.
 However, the error on the constant error can easily be reduced to zero with repeated sampling.
-Once the prediction error is zero Autostep will modify the step size no further.
+Once the prediction error is zero Autostep will modify the step-size parameter no further.
 The drifting target has noise, like the high-variance targets, but the mean is not centered at zero, and it exhibits temporal structure.
-Consequently, the Autostep algorithm will keep the step size high for the duration of the experiment.
-It is not hard to see that introspective learners should efficiently reduce error across all the targets, at least compared with a global, constant step size.
-More subtly, an intrinsic reward that takes into account the dynamic values of the step sizes could exploit this additional information to adapt behavior to reduce error even faster.
+Consequently, the Autostep algorithm will keep the step-size parameter value high for the duration of the experiment.
+It is not hard to see that introspective learners should efficiently reduce error across all the targets, at least compared with a global, constant step-size parameter value.
+More subtly, an intrinsic reward that takes into account the dynamic values of the step-size parameter could exploit this additional information to adapt behavior to reduce error even faster.

-The setup of our second experiment was identical to the first except that each LMS learner maintained its own step size parameter $\alpha_{t,i}$ updated via Autostep.
-We also include an intrinsic reward based on the change in the step size to assess the utility of rewarding action choices that caused changes in the step-size parameter values.
-This reward only makes sense if the step size can change over time, and thus was not included in the previous experiment.
+The setup of our second experiment was identical to the first except that each LMS learner maintained its own step-size parameter $\alpha_{t,i}$ updated via Autostep.
+We also include an intrinsic reward based on the change in the step-size parameter to assess the utility of rewarding action choices that caused changes in the step-size parameter values.
+This reward only makes sense if the step-size parameter can change over time, and thus was not included in the previous experiment.